aohanhongzhi/NetAssistant/README.md

 # NetAssistant
-A network debugging assistant based on Qt GUI.
+A network debugging assistant based on Qt GUI. based on mNetAssist.

 ## Features:
 1. UDP；